slashinfty/run-get/README.md

 ## Changelog

-21 July 2020 - Bot can now DM newly submitted runs for any game you moderate.
+25 July 2020 - Bot can now DM newly submitted runs.

 17 July 2020 - Runs now have a leaderboard rank in the embed.